Print

 2. Using the pincer method, mix in the sourdough starter, salt, and yeast.
 The dough should be stiff but not dry.
 If needed add a bit more water or flour.
 The hydration ratio will change depending on the type of flour you’re using.

 3. Allow to rise in a warm location until doubled in volume (about 5 hours).
-Use the dough folding procedure 3-4 times during this rise (see notes).
+Use the dough folding procedure 3-4 times during this rise.

-6. Place the dough balls in floured baskets, then place them in an air-tight container and leave it in the refrigerator overnight.
-(We use mixing bowls lined with floured tea towels with dinner plates on top of the bowls).
+5. Place the dough balls in floured bowls or baskets, then place them in an air-tight container and leave them in the refrigerator for at least 4 hours or up to 24 hours.
+(We use one banneton and one mixing bowl lined with a floured tea towel.
+Then we put dinner plates on top of them).

 Notes

 • This recipe requires an active sourdough starter.
 I recommend making your own rather than buying one.
 Rye is especially good at catching a sourdough culture.
-The extra yeast isn’t necessary if you have a very healthy sourdough starter.
+The extra yeast isn’t necessary if you have a very healthy sourdough starter, though it does give the loaf a second boost.

-• When baking in a loaf pan, probably 45 minutes will be sufficient.
+• When baking in a loaf pan, 45 minutes will be sufficient.

-• To bake in a cast iron dutch oven (recommended), place the dutch oven in the oven to preheat.
-Then bake the loaf for 30 minutes with the lid on.
+• To bake in a cast iron Dutch oven, place it in the oven to preheat so it is hot when you put your loaf in.
+Bake the loaf for 30 minutes with the lid on.
 Remove the lid, and bake for another 20 minutes, until done.